An Act to Increase Kennel Safety (Massachusetts)

 Introduction Date: January 19, 2023

-Ollie’s Law (S. 1309/H. 4919) would protect both animals and families by requiring the Massachusetts Department of Agricultural Resources to establish reasonable rules and regulations for boarding kennels and daycare facilities.
-Such regulations would address minimum housing and care requirements as well as providing greater transparency and reporting of injuries to animals or people.
+Ollie’s Law (S. 1309/H. 4919) will protect both animals and families by requiring the Massachusetts Department of Agricultural Resources to establish reasonable rules and regulations for boarding kennels and daycare facilities.
+Such regulations will address minimum housing and care requirements as well as providing greater transparency and reporting of injuries to animals or people.

 For more information about animal protection legislation in Massachusetts and opportunities to take action for animals, visit aldf.org/massachusetts.